This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 I have a love/hate relationship with the customer avatar (or persona) exercise.
 You know the one: you imagine one specific customer from your target audience and fill out a form like this.

-Marketing questionnaires and forms and checklists aren’t helpful until you’ve sorted things out in your mind enough to make some difficult decisions.
+Marketing questionnaires and forms and checklists aren’t helpful until you’re ready to make some difficult decisions.
 And forms aren’t going to help you make those decisions.

 At a certain point in the process of creating a client attraction strategy, or a design brief for that matter, creating a customer avatar is useful and practical, and I do use them and here’s why: